chai-tang/CISC-325-Group-22/README.md

 - Individual projects can be selected from the table.
 For this prototype, they will all redirect to the same demo project.
 - New projects can be added with the "New Project" button, updating the table instantly.
 However they will disappear upon page refresh because this prototype does not have backend database functionality.

+Teacher Project Page

+- Users can add and remove custom input and operator blocks.
+- Users can create and delete new custom rules for output blocks
+- Rule creation menu updates in real time as users create and delete blocks
+- The "Preview as Student" button shows the user what this project will look like to students.
+Currently it just redirects to the student project demo page because we don't have a backend to handle this functionality properly.

 Student Homepage

 - Similar menu navigation features as the teacher homepage, although with slightly different options for students specifically.